 - For patients with chronic HF and permanent-persistent-paroxysmal A fib, chronic anticoagulant therapy is reasonable for men and women without additional risk factors

 - Patients with coronary artery disease

-- Patients with CAD and heart failure should be treated according to standard CAD guidelines (see CAD treatment recommendations for more).
+- Patients with CAD and heart failure should be treated according to standard CAD and heart failure guidelines.
 The STICH trial compared medical therapy to CABG in patients with HFrEF and stable CAD.
 CABG was not superior to medical therapy for the primary outcome of overall mortality at 5 years, but at 10 years, it did show a significant benefit.
-STICH was performed before newer heart failure drugs like Entresto were available, so it is unknown how the treatments would compare using current medical therapy.
+STICH was performed before newer heart failure drugs like Entresto were available, so it is unknown how the treatments would compare with current medical therapy.

 - 1 - PMID 23741058 - 2013 ACCF/AHA Guideline for the Management of Heart Failure, Circulation (2013)